 Approval for readmission is valid only for the semester and year specified by the nursing faculty.
 If the student does not accept the space when it is available, the student must then reapply for a different entry date.
-The student is personally notified by the Department Chairperson of the approval/non-approval of the application and request for readmission.
-If the application and request are approved, the student may be required to have the Department of Nursing's medical history evaluation form and physical exam completed by a physician/nurse practitioner prior to the readmitted semester.
+The student is personally notified by the School Director of the approval/non-approval of the application and request for readmission.
+If the application and request are approved, the student may be required to have the School of Nursing's medical history evaluation form and physical exam completed by a physician/nurse practitioner prior to the readmitted semester.

 If the application and request are approved, the student will be assigned a faculty advisor.
-The frequency and times of the meetings with this advisor will be held at the recommendation of the APG committee, faculty advisor, and/or Chairperson (but will be no less than twice a semester).
+The frequency and times of the meetings with this advisor will be held at the recommendation of the APG committee, faculty advisor, and/or Director (but will be no less than twice a semester).

-Department of Nursing Application Form for Readmission
+School of Nursing Application Form for Readmission

-The student must submit this form with all information completed to the Chairperson of the Department of Nursing when requesting readmission into the program and comply with the program's readmission policy.
-It is recommended that the Department Chairperson receive this form at least three (3) months prior to the starting date of the semester requested for readmission.
+The student must submit this form with all information completed to the Director of the School of Nursing when requesting readmission into the program and comply with the program's readmission policy.
+It is recommended the School Director receive this form at least three (3) months prior to the starting date of the semester when requesting Fall readmission.

+Pa thway for Readmission: ADN BSNRN-BSN

-2. Name of Student ID#: Current Address Home Telephone Number 3.
-Home Telephone Number 4.
-Date of Request 5.
-Semester/Year of last enrollment in the Nursing Program 6.
-Reason for withdrawal/dismissal from the Baccalaureate Nursing Program 7.
-Semester/Year requested for readmission Catalog number(s) and title(s) of nursing course(s) and general education course(s) for which you are seeking readmission.
-Catalog number(s) and title(s) of any course(s) in which you are now enrolled or have completed since your withdrawal/dismissal
+1. Name of Student ID#:

+2. Current Address

+3. Home Telephone Number

+4. Date of Request

+5. Semester/Year of last enrollment in the Nursing Program

+6. Reason for withdrawal/dismissal from the Baccalaureate Nursing Program

+7. Semester/Year requested for readmission

+8. Catalog number(s) and title(s) of nursing course(s) and general education course(s) for which you are seeking readmission.

+9. Catalog number(s) and title(s) of any course(s) in which you are now enrolled or have completed since your withdrawal/dismissal

-If not enrolled at Shawnee State University, are you currently enrolled at another college or University?
+10. If not enrolled at Shawnee State University, are you currently enrolled at another college or University?
 If yes, please name the institution and courses in which you are enrolled.
-What have you been involved with, in relation to academic course work, work experience, etc., since your withdrawal/dismissal from the Associate Degree Nursing Program?
-Outline your plan for academic success: dent's Signature Date Foved by Faculty 11/5/99 sed and approved by Faculty 10/2/00 sewed by Faculty 5/25/01
+11. What have you been involved with, in relation to academic course work, work experience, etc., since your withdrawal/dismissal from the Associate Degree Nursing Program?
+12. Outline your plan for academic success: Stu dent's Signature Date

+Approved by Faculty 11/5/99 Revised and approved by Faculty 10/2/00 Reviewed by Faculty 5/25/01